yhqianUMD/Paraview_TTK_visualization/Display_in_Paraview/TIN_Forman_TopoFeatures.md

 2. click 'Representation->Point Gaussian'
 3. click 'Coloring -> critical'
 4. in 'Point Gaussian', set the 'Gaussian Radius'
+5. in the 'Coloring' panel, click 'Edit', then go to the right side, check in the 'Interpret Values As Categories'

 # Changing the background color
 Remember to change the background color to white (in the 'Properties' panel) when displaying a VTK file.